satyamjaysawal/Nodemailer_Project_nodejs/Readme.md

 ----# Nodemailer Project

 This is a simple Node.js project showcasing how to send emails using the Nodemailer library.
-Nodemailer is a popular module for sending emails from a Node.js application, supporting various transport methods.
+Nodemailer is a popular module for sending emails from a Node.js application, supporting various transport methods...

 ![Image Alt Text](img-1.png)